zhuan97/myTruckerHistory/README.md

 # Library

-There are two external Java libraries utilized in this project which are commons-lang3-3.11 and opencsv-5.2.In order to run this project, these two libraries are required.
+There are two external Java libraries utilized in this project which are commons-lang3-3.11 and opencsv-5.2.
+In order to run this project, these two libraries are required.

 If you're using Maven, one way to do is to add it as a dependency in the pom.xml file.